-Loosen the thumbscrew on the eyepiece adapter (see Figures 6 and 7) at the end of the focuser barrel until it no longer obstructs the inner diameter of the focus barrel.
-Remove the protective dust cap from the focuser barrel.
+- 1. Turn the thumbscrew on the eyepiece adapter at the end of the focuser barrel until it no longer extends into (i.e., obstructs) the inner diameter of the focus barrel.
+Remove the protective dust cap from the focuser barrel. - 2.
+Slide the chrome portion of the star diagonal into the focuser barrel. - 3.
+Tighten the thumbscrew on the focuser barrel to hold the star diagonal in place.